NSFF/DBAndCloudProject/README.md

 * Has only Read permission
 * Can only access the used MongoDB database used in this project, called DBAndCloud
 * Username and passwords are stored in github secrets which is used during docker build.

+# Containerization

+My application currently creates only 1 docker image.
+This script automatically connects and analyzes the data to our MongoDB.
+There is however a different more common approach to do this.
+Often companies would make an API to the MongoDB and containerize this.
+The API would be added to a namespace within the kubernetes cluster.
+However, I opted out of this solution as we are only interested in Reading ALL the data for our use case and developing an API would be overkill.
+But it is best practice to containerize and develop an api for it.
+(Atlas MongoDB also allows for automatic CRUD API creation and hosting.
+This would have also solved the issue but wouldn't have used our kubernetes cluster.)

 # Docker Access